Thalore: Etymology

 Since Thalore is situated at a slightly higher altitude compared to neighbouring villages it got the name Thaloor (Malayalam: തലൂര്) from the two Malayalam words തല (meaning head) and ഊര് (meaning place).
 Thaloor later became Thalore.

 Geography

 The Infant Jesus Church at a height of 96 feet above sea level, is the highest situated structure in the village.
 From there, the terrain slowly tapers down towards all sides; the village boundary is approximately 30 feet above sea level.

 Transportation

 Old NH-47 to Thrissur passes through Thalore centre.
-The new NH-47 by-pass to Palakkad is now the south-east boundary.
-Thaikkattussery road connects the old NH-47 from Thalore centre to Thaikkattusery.
+The new NH-544 by-pass to Palakkad is now the south-east boundary.
+Thaikkattussery road connects the old NH-544 from Thalore centre to Thaikkattussery.
 Both KSRTC and private bus services connect Thalore to Thrissur in the north and Amballur, Pudukkad, Kodakara and Chalakkudy in the south.
 The nearest railway stations are Ollur and Pudukkad stations where local passenger services stop.
 Express trains are available from Thrissur.